De Bruyne: Man City 'getting better and better'

 The German believes Guardiola has already improved his game but admits it took time to get used to his methods.

-"I had to go step-by-step to adapt to Guardiola's system but I think especially in terms of position and receiving he ball he was very helpful, and I hope to learn from him and the team," said Sane.
+"I had to go step-by-step to adapt to Guardiola's system but I think especially in terms of position and receiving the ball he was very helpful, and I hope to learn from him and the team," Sane said.

 "The training is very intense but he gives us a little bit of space because we have a lot of training and a lot of games.